 Public work, fostered workers (közfoglalkoztatás, közfoglalkozattak): After 90 days of unemployment, those able to work will lose their benefits unless they agree to do public works.
 Each unemployed who is able to work and is older than 16 can be a foster worker and registered job seeker.
-The amount of the public work income is 79 155 HUF/month in 2016; 81 560 HUF from 2017 to 2019.
+The amount of the public work income is 77 300 HUF/month in 2014.